MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/uwp.md

 2. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.

-3. Enter a name and an optional desciption for your app.
+3. Enter a name and an optional description for your app.

 4. Select the appropriate OS and platform depending on your project as described above.